civet-software/CIVET-Django/djcivet_site/docs/workspaces.rst

    This palette was assembled in a very ad hoc manner, is not color-blind-friendly, and we would be delighted to substitute something better.
 The list is set as ``CIV_template.CatColorList``

+.. [#f10]
+   This is the configuration typically used when just coding the texts with automated annotation.
+We plan to retrofit this to the editor as well but adding it to the annotation was a simple hack, and adding it to the editor is a little more complicated.

 .. [#f8]
    If you want it now, delete the test ``if endx == idx+len(st):`` in